 Bottom line.
 Until hordenine is proven in people to help weight loss, save your money and avoid if you have any health problems.

 As proof of the weight loss ability of collagen, some experts cite a very small study of 9 older women who took both whey protein and collagen supplements, each for 15 days.
-But, if they actually read the study, they'd see the older women did not lose any weight when they consumed collagen supplements.
+But, if they read the study, they'd see the older women did not lose any weight when consuming collagen supplements.

 To be fair, I found it intriguing the older women did not lose weight while taking collagen supplements.
 In theory, this might have benefits.
 If this study were successfully replicated, it might mean collagen benefits sarcopenia – muscle loss which occurs as we get older.
 That is a topic for a later discussion though.